Volunteer Home

 Administrative and Clerical

-Volunteers will provide much needed general office assistance at the direction of departmental staff.
+Volunteers will provide essential office assistance at the direction of departmental staff.
 Duties may include answering telephones, filing, data entry or light typing, labeling, running errands, etc. Pleasant personality and accuracy are important.

 Food & Nutrition Service and Golden Spoons